1. Home

 When creating your assignment under Group submission settings you can now select the correct Grouping for student groups and be assured the right groups are we chosen for the activity.

-Your Moodle space has two cohorts enrolled in it (ie. AB12345 and YZ67890).
-Along with a group assignment you want to restrict access to some of the topics based on cohort.
-In this situation you will want to create one grouping to house your cohort groups and another grouping to house your assignment groups.
+Your Moodle space has two group assignments a Peer Review group assignment and a Team Based Learning Assignment.
+In this situation you will want to create one grouping to house your Peer Review groups and another grouping to house your Team Based Learning groups.

 GroupingGroup